Back to Blog

 independent concierge

-MDVIP vs. Independent Concierge Medicine: An Honest Comparison
+MDVIP vs Independent Concierge Medicine: A Comparison

 MDVIP or independent concierge medicine?
 Here's an honest comparison of both models: how each works, the practical differences for patients, and which tends to fit which situation.
 Neither is universally better.

-Dr. Ben SofferMay 13, 20254 min read
+Dr. Ben SofferMay 13, 20258 min read

-MDVIP vs. Independent Concierge Medicine: An Honest Comparison
+MDVIP vs Independent Concierge Medicine: A Comparison

 Patients considering concierge medicine in Palm Beach County usually encounter two paths: joining an MDVIP practice or choosing an independent concierge physician.
 I chose to build an independent practice.
 Here's an honest comparison of the two models so you can decide which fits your situation.